jsbenjamins/gazecode/README.md

 This open-source toolbox has been developed by J.S.
 Benjamins, R.S.
 Hessels and I.T.C.
 Hooge.
 When you use it, please cite:
-J.S.
-Benjamins, R.S.
-Hessels, I.T.C.
-Hooge (2017).
-GazeCode: an
-open-source toolbox for mobile eye-tracking data analysis.
-Journal of Eye Movement Research.
+Jeroen S. Benjamins, Roy S. Hessels, and Ignace T. C. Hooge.
+2018.
+Gazecode: open-source software for manual mapping of mobile eye-tracking data.
+In Proceedings of the 2018 ACM Symposium on Eye Tracking Research & Applications (ETRA '18).
+ACM, New York, NY, USA, Article 54, 4 pages.
+DOI: https://doi.org/10.1145/3204493.3204568

 For more information, questions, or to check whether we have updated to a better version, e-mail: j.s.benjamins@uu.nl